Applying for Financial Aid

 The Department of Education or UC may select your application to verify the information reported on your FAFSA.
 You may also be required to submit other documents such as proof of citizenship or selective service registration.
 The office of financial aid will notify you if these documents are needed.

-Financial Aid Forms may be submitted electronically, faxed or mailed to:
+Financial Aid forms may be submitted via fax, email or mailed to:

 Financial Aid Office